stracker-phil/devkinsta-tools/README.md

     * `127.0.0.1:15100` (when webserver is `mamp`)

 **DB Server: `mamp`**
+1. Starts the MAMP Pro app (which starts relevant MAMP servers)
 1. Updates all `wp-config.php` files and sets `DB_HOST` to either
     * `localhost:8889` (when webserver is also `mamp`)
     * `host.docker.internal:8889` (when webserver is `kinsta`)